greenbud12/calculator/README.md

 # Calculator WIP
-A calculator made for a Headsight application
+A calculator made for a Headsight job application.

 This is a simple calculator program written in Python using the PySimpleGUI library.
 The program provides a graphical user interface (GUI) with buttons for the digits 0-9, arithmetic operators (+, -, *, /), and other features such as decimal point, delete, and clear.